HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 After setting up the environment, I expanded the loading functionality.
 As explained above, at the beginning, eede could only load one type of datatype.
 However, there are many more, so I created a function called [`loadObjects`](https://github.com/key4hep/eede/blob/main/js/types/load.js#L47) that can load **all** of the datatypes from EDM4hep.
-But, internally is limited to load only those from the goals.
+However, internally we deliberately limit this to load only those for which visualizations have been implemented.
 Further work its easier because it only will be necessary to expand other modules, and not loading in order to load all the datatypes.

 **Loading**